 First Year Program

 The First Year Program at the BISC is the only program of its kind in Canada where students spend a full year studying abroad.
-Incoming students can choose to enroll in the First Year Program with an Arts focus or with a Science focus.
+Incoming students can choose to enroll in the First Year Arts Program or the First Year Science Program.